-The national "Heart of the City Action" programme ("Action Cœur de Ville") enables 222 medium-sized cities across the country to develop ambitious plans to recover their city centre.
+The national "Heart of the City Action" programme ("Action Cœur de Ville"), renewed for the 2023-2026 period, enables 242 medium-sized cities across the country to develop ambitious plans to recover their city centre.
 This programme is formalised in a multi-year revitalisation agreement.

 The fight against territorial divisions is a major concern of Social Partners.
 It led the latter to actively engage alongside the regional operators in support of this public policy and boosting economic dynamism in the regions.
-In this regard, the Issuer funds the housing component of the programme by offering financing intended to mobilise public and private operators in favour of developing a new supply of homes through the refurbishment of existing buildings.
-This qualitative offering, accessible to employees, should help attract new households and thus contribute to the commercial and economic dynamism of city centres.
+In this regard, the Issuer funds the housing component of the programme by offering financing intended to mobilise public and private operators in favour of developing a new supply of homes through in particular the refurbishment of existing buildings.
+This qualitative offering, accessible to employees through rental reservations, should help attract new households and thus contribute to the commercial and economic dynamism of city centres.

-In this programme, with a total of $\notin$ 5 billion from various players, the Issuer is committing $\notin$ 1,5 billion over 5 years in the form of loans and grants.
+In this programme, with a total of \in 5 billion from various players, the Issuer committed \in 1.4 billion over 5 years in the form of loans and subsidies.
 They are paid directly to social housing operators and private investors to conduct identified transactions in connection with municipalities.

-The programme's commitments were $\notin 272$ million in 2021, for $\notin 194$ million in 2020.
-Added to these commitments is $\notin 188$ million in credit reservations corresponding to the materialisation of package negotiations with local authorities regarding transactions that have been identified but the terms of which have not been established; these packages are intended to gradually form financing commitments for operators, as projects come to fruition.
+The programme's commitments were €552 million in 2022, for €272 million in 2021.
+Added to these commitments is €266 million in credit reservations corresponding to the materialisation of package negotiations with local authorities regarding transactions that have been identified but the terms of which have not been established; these packages are intended to gradually form financing commitments for operators, as projects come to fruition.